v8/v8.dev/src/docs/benchmarks.md

 Run octane again with compare mode to see results.
 ```

-Note the warning that one run isn't usually enough to be sure of many performance
-optimizations, however, our "change" should have a reproducable effect with only
-one run!
-Now let's compare, passing the `--noopt` flag to turn off [TurboFan](/docs/turbofan):
+Note the warning that one run usually isn’t enough to be sure of many performance optimizations, however, our “change” should have a reproducable effect with only one run!
+Now let’s compare, passing the `--noopt` flag to turn off [TurboFan](/docs/turbofan):

 ```bash
 $ test/benchmarks/csuite/csuite.py -r 1 octane compare out.gn/x64.release/d8 \